 The sun, the dominant male force with its 12-month solar calendar = good.

 The moon, the subservient female force with its 13-month lunar calendars = bad

 The Greeks and early Romans lived their lives solely by following a lunar calendar, first mentioned in the 13th century B.C.
 It was not only the time structure that became so useful.
 They concluded that the moon with its varying influence affected the tides, crops and even human behaviour.
 They recorded these observations and inserted these meanings into their calendar.
 This would later inform the ‘varying day qualities’.
 This Ancient Lunar calendar model was passed down from one generation to the next, each adding new observations and discoveries.

-One example of this lunar guide is depicted in the poem ‘Work and Day’, written by the Greek poet Hesiod around 800 B.C.
-It depicts scenes from Greece’s rural life and mixes them with moral hints and practical tips.
-For example it reads: “Avoid the thirteenth of the waxing month for sowing, it is best for setting plants.
-And in the waning month, on the fourth, beware of heart consuming worries…”
+One example of these lunar calendar guides is depicted in the poem ‘Work and Day’, written by the Ancient Greek poet Hesiod around 800 B.C.
+It depicts rural scenes from Ancient Greek life, mixed with moral hints and practical tips.

 Four hundred years later Hippocrates connected the lunar path to the successful outcome of medical treatments and diseases such as epilepsy.

-The Babylonians developed a sophisticated calendar that also took the path of the sun into account.
-This model was called ‘ luni-solar calendar’, as it co-ordinated the lunar cycles with the equinoxes and solstices.
-The Babylonians were keen astronomers and astrologers and it was them who established the notion that days have certain energies/forces and they called it ‘ Individual Day Qualities’.
-The “Living With The Moon’ life-style calendar is a luni-solar calendar and a modern reincarnation of the Ancient Babylonian calendar model.
+The Babylonians were keen astronomers and astrologers and they also established the notion that days have energies/forces and they called them ‘ Individual Day Qualities’.
+The “Living With The Moon’ life-style calendar is a modern reincarnation of the Ancient Babylonian calendar model.